difference between pilates and yoga

 Another difference between Pilates and yoga is the use of equipment and props.
 While yoga often uses props like blocks, bolsters, and straps to help practitioners achieve proper alignment and support, Pilates commonly uses specialized equipment like reformers, Cadillac, and barrels to enhance resistance and challenge.

-See also difference between apr and interest rate
+See also difference between freedom and liberty

 Philosophy and Spirituality